SettleMint

 targetCurrenciesstring[]YesISO 4217 alpha-3 currency codes.
 No duplicates.
 Must include at least one non-base currency.

-DALP rejects the request before deployment starts when the currency set is invalid.
+DALP rejects the request before it starts deploying when the currency set is invalid.
 Fix the request body before retrying.

 Monitor deployment progress

-Open the deployment stream after the create response returns a deploymentId.
-Reuse the cookie jar from the create request so the active-organisation cookie set during deployment is preserved for the server-sent event stream.
+Open the event stream after the create response returns a deploymentId.
+Reuse the cookie jar from the create request so the platform preserves the active-organisation cookie for the server-sent event connection.

 curl -N "$DALP_API_URL/api/v2/organizations/deployments/org_01hz8y2w6q8x7n4p9r3s2t1v0w/stream" \